flaviu-gostin/xrd_analysis_workflow/slides/thw_lessons_applied.md

 * create an AzimuthalIntegrator (ai) object with the .poni file
 * ai.integrate1d(img to integrate as ndarray, etc) all diffration images

-# Documentation

-* all directories have a README.md describing the contents (do they all?)

 # Test driven development?